Spriggan (manga): Film

-Video game
+Video games

 On June 16, 1999, FromSoftware released Spriggan: Lunar Verse, a video game adaptation for the PlayStation in Japan.
 It can be played by either one or two players.
 It was a 3D action-adventure game, and it anticipated design elements which were later popularized by action games such as the Devil May Cry series and modern Ninja Gaiden games.

 A soundtrack of the game, composed by Keiichiro Segawa, Tsukasa Saito, and Yuji Kanda, was released by Absord Music Japan and distributed by King Records on November 26, 1999.
 It has a total of 27 tracks.

+In September 2023, Sega announced a collaborative event with the series for the Phantasy Star Online 2: New Genesis update on October 18 of the same year, which included Spriggan-related items.

 Original net animation

 An original net animation (ONA) series adaptation was announced in March 2019.
 The series was animated by David Production, directed by Hiroshi Kobayashi, with Hiroshi Seko handling series' composition, Shūhei Handa designing the characters, and Taisei Iwasaki composing the music.
 Shōhei Miyake serves as the assistant director.
 Originally set for a release on Netflix in 2021, it was moved to a 2022 premiere on the streaming platform.
 The six-episode series' debuted on Netflix on June 18, 2022; it is part of a partnership with Netflix to have the anime streamed worldwide.
 The opening theme is "Seeking the Truth feat.
 YAHZARAH", while the ending theme is "Ancient Creations feat.
 Shing02", both by Taisei Iwasaki.
-The series will be broadcast in Japan on Tokyo MX and Mētele starting in July 2023.
+The series was broadcast in Japan on Tokyo MX and Mētele starting in July 2023.

+A special screening for the ONA will be held on June 17, 2023, at the Toho Cinema Hibiya in Tokyo, where Chiaki Kobayashi, Yohei Azakami and Mariya Ise will appear for the event.

 The original soundtrack, composed by Iwasaki, was released by Milan Records on the same date of the series debut, on June 18, 2022.
 A guidebook for the ONA was released on July 20, 2022.
 The guidebook features interviews with the cast, staff and authors Hiroshi Takashige and Ryoji Minagawa, detailed information of the series and various artworks.